 - How do I get my documents off my device?

-- Whenever the Freewrite is connected via Wi-Fi, it autonomously syncs your documents to your Postbox account.
+- Whenever the Freewrite is connected via Wi-Fi, it automatically syncs your documents to your Postbox account.
 You can access your documents by logging into your Postbox at any time.
 Postbox can also be integrated with cloud services for easier access.
 You can also connect your Freewrite to your computer and download your documents directly, without an internet connection.

 - What cloud services are supported?

 - At this time, we support Google Drive, Evernote, and Dropbox.
 More options are coming soon!

 - I don't trust my documents in the cloud.
 Can I still use the Freewrite?

 - Yes, of course.
 You will have to go through a clumsy process that requires you to directly connect the Freewrite to your computer, but yes, it is possible to use the Freewrite completely cloud-free.
 However, there is a better way!
 Using the cloud is one of the things that makes the Freewrite (and this age of computing) really awesome.

 - What if I am not connected to Wi-Fi?

 - Don't worry, your work is always saved on the device via onboard storage.
 We designed the Freewrite to be functional with or without an internet connection so you can be anywhere and write.
 Everything gets synced the next time you connect to Wi-Fi.

 - Can I print directly from my device?

 - There is a dedicated 'Send' button on the Freewrite that will send an email with a pdf (or text file) of the current document to the logged in user.
 It can be configured for a number of different tasks, including printing (coming in a future firmware update).
 Print jobs are simultaneously emailed to you as a PDF attachment (useful for quickly sharing drafts with writing peers!).

 - What file format does the Freewrite save into?